lasso-js/lasso/README.md

 Open up `my-page.html` in your web browser and in the JavaScript console you will see the output of our program running in the browser, as well as a page styled by `style.css`.

 As you can see, with Lasso.js you no longer have to struggle with managing complex build scripts.
-Simply let Lasso.js worry about generating all of the required optimized resource bundles and injecting them into your page so that you can just focus on writing clean and modular code.
+Simply let Lasso.js worry about generating all of the required resource bundles and injecting them into your page so that you can just focus on writing clean and modular code.

 There's also a JavaScript API, taglib and a collection of plugins to make your job as a front-end web developer easier.
 Please read on to learn how you can easily utilize Lasso.js in your application.